kseyoum20/CampusCart/README.md

 CodePath WEB103 Final Project

-Designed and developed by: Kidus Seyoum, Tetiana Perehinets
+Designed and developed by: Kidus Seyoum, Tetiana Perehinets, and Sai Sumanth

 🔗 Link to deployed app: